 Myth: The Scrum Master must be present during the Daily Scrum

 Scrum is intended as a simple, yet sufficient framework for complex product delivery.
 Scrum is not a one-size-fits-all solution, a silver bullet or a complete methodology.
 Instead, Scrum provides the minimal boundaries within which teams can self-organize to solve a complex problem using an empirical approach.
 This simplicity is its greatest strength, but also the source of many misinterpretations and myths surrounding Scrum.
 In this series of posts we — your ‘myth-busters’ Christiaan Verwijs & Barry Overeem — will address the most common myths and misunderstandings.
 The great visuals are by Thea Schukken.
-Please note that you can also listen to us read this post.

 The myth is that a Scrum Master should always be present during the Daily Scrum.
 In some teams, the Scrum Master is expected to facilitate the Daily Scrum, while other teams feel that the Scrum Master should be present to pick up impediments that he or she needs to solve.
 Either way; presence is required.